If you’re in need of a break and want to stay at a nice hotel for free, look no further than the “Marriott Rewards Premier Credit Card” from Chase.

 You just have to add that authorized user during the first three months and make sure the first purchase happens during that time span as well.
 Pretty simple, really.

 Book Four Nights, Get Fifth Night Free with Marriott

-Altogether, you can fill your Marriott Rewards account with 90,000+ points, which is enough for five free nights at a category 4 hotel with points to spare.
+Altogether, you can fill your Marriott Rewards account with around 90,000+ points, which is enough for five free nights at a category 4 hotel with points to spare.
 You’re also not far off from a 5-night stay in a category 5 hotel, which requires 100,000 points.